COLA508/LAFVIN_Smart-Home/docs/source/Floor2.rst

 Step 7: Installation of the Second Fence
 ---------------------------

-Parts List: Brown basswood fence planks (shorter, 3 PCS)
+Parts List: Brown basswood fence planks (shorter, 3 PCS).

 The installation is shown in the following figure: